 Read through the full agreement and be certain you understand who is responsible for:

 - Daily Cleaning (If Available)

 - Trash collection

 - Check in & Check Out Key Exchange

 - Parking Fees

-Make sure you get the manager's contact telephone number and entry/exit procedures for your vacation property.
-We recommend saving the contact's information in your smartphone and wallet.
+Make sure you get the manager's contact telephone number and entry/exit procedures for your rental.
+We suggest saving the contact's information in your smart phone and wallet.

 During your Stay

-- Make sure to protect the property owner (and your things!) by keeping the property locked up while you are away, just like you would in your own home.
+- Enjoy your stay!
+Make sure that you protect the rental owner (and your things!) by keeping the vacation rental locked up while you are away, just like you would in your own home.

-- As soon as everything is out, do a walk-through of the rental home to make sure no damage occurred during your remain.
-We advise walking through with the rental manager whenever feasible (this may not be possible)..
-If the property manager is not available, make certain to take photos of the property to record its condition.
+- Make sure to walk through the rental one final time and look for damage.
+We suggest walking through with the property manager whenever feasible (this may not be possible)..
+If the property owner is not available, ensure that you take photos of the property to record its condition.